DRA3V50/SQL_Projects/README.md

 EXEC sp_Scan;

 -- ****************************************************************************
+-- ⚠️ WARNING: Lab Simulation Only
--- ⚠️ WARNING: This is a safe, educational simulation.
+-- This procedure is purely for educational purposes.
--- The scan results are randomly generated in SQL and do NOT affect real networks.
+-- All scan results are randomly generated in SQL.
--- You can safely run this in your lab environment.
+-- It does NOT affect real networks or systems.
+-- Please do NOT run on live networks.
 -- ****************************************************************************